sveltia/sveltia-cms/README.md

 ### Better data output

+- The keys in generated JSON/TOML/YAML content are always sorted according to the order of configured fields, making Git commits clean and consistent[^86].
 - For data consistency, Boolean, List (see below) and other fields are always saved as a proper value, such as an empty string or an empty array, rather than nothing, even if it’s optional or empty.
 - Leading and trailing spaces in text-type field values are automatically removed when you save an entry[^37].
 - JSON/TOML/YAML data is saved with a new line at the end of the file to prevent unnecessary changes being made to the file[^11][^69].